Perlis GSA F.C.

 Perlis Guar Syed Alwi Football Club, also known as Perlis GSA, is a Malaysian football club from Kampung Guar Syed Alwi, Kangar, Perlis.
-They are playing in the second division of the Malaysian football, the Malaysia A1 Semi-Pro League, after promotion from the Malaysia A2 Amateur League.
+They last played in the second division of the Malaysian football, the Malaysia A1 Semi-Pro League, after promotion from the Malaysia A2 Amateur League.

 History

 Founded in 2016, Guar Syed Alwi made club debut in the Malaysian Football League by joining the fourth-tier Perlis Super League.
 By becoming champions, they automatically qualified to the 2024–25 Malaysia A2 Amateur League.

 On 6 December 2024, Guar Syed Alwi clinched the Malaysia A2 Amateur League title, securing promotion to the Malaysia A1 Semi-Pro League.
 They triumphed in the final against Kelantan WTS, winning 4–2 in a penalty shoot-out after a 2–2 draw in regular time.
 The rebranding of the club is in line with efforts to bring the Perlis name to higher levels of competition.